dbenite2/ui-test/ui-test/README.md

 ## Requirements

-This projects needs of a minimum node version of 14.0.0, its not goint to work at all with versions like 10.0.0 or less
+This projects needs of a minimum node version of 14.0.0, its not goint to work at all with versions like 10.0.0 or less.
+It is recommended to have the latest version of the Angular CLI to avoid any conflict.

 ## Development server